 - Medi-Medi (eligible for both Medicare and Medi-Cal)

 - Sliding Fee Scale – you may qualify.
 Income restrictions apply.

 Health Center patients can access personal health information online through MyChart.

 If you believe you may be exhibiting symptoms of COVID-19, please limit public exposure and call your Primary Care Physician.
 Due to the high volume of calls, you may experience a delay and have to leave a message to have your call returned.

 For the latest Information about COVID-19, please visit the website for Centers for Disease Control (CDC), California Department of Public Health (CDPH), and/or Sacramento County Public Health.

-With recent news of the release of the first COVID-19 vaccine, we know you likely have a lot of questions about what happens next.
-For the early stages of vaccine distribution, we will have very little flexibility regarding to whom we can offer it.
+With the recent news of the release of the first COVID-19 vaccine, we know you likely have a lot of questions about what happens next.
+For the early stages of vaccine distribution, we will have very little flexibility regarding whom we can offer it.
 The prioritization will be set by the CDC and the California Department of Public Health.
-They have announced that the first priority are the healthcare workers in the ER and intensive care units, and residents of nursing homes.
+They have announced that the first priority is the healthcare workers in the ER and intensive care units, and residents of nursing homes.
 At this time, a lot is going on behind the scenes and all our patients are being categorized based on age and medical conditions.
 People at higher risk of complications will be given higher priority for the vaccine.
 We do not know how fast the roll-out of the vaccine will occur, so realistically we're looking at some time in the spring to have the vaccine available to a large number of people.
 We want you to know we appreciate the trust you’ve placed in us to be partners in your health, and we will keep you informed as we work out details.
 In the meantime, we’re continuing to take extra precautions to help keep everyone safe.
 Please continue to wear masks and practice physical distancing.

 CDC Face Mask Recommendations